slalompet/slalompet/README.md

-### Hi there 👋
+### Hi I'm Yao ⭐️

 <!--
 **slalompet/slalompet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I'm a web designer who is passinate about making good content for social media and websites.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my own website
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML, CSS and Javascript
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on front-end development
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with anything to do with codes lol
-- 💬 Ask me about ...
+- 💬 Ask me about art, design and cozy games
-- 📫 How to reach me: ...
+- 😄 Pronouns: they/them
-- 😄 Pronouns: ...
+- ⚡ Fun fact: I have a yoga teacher certificate

-- ⚡ Fun fact: ...
+## Find me around the web:
--->
+- 📫 yawu2300@student.miun.se